lobophf/mandelbrot-set/README.md

 ```sh
 $ make
 ```
-Now, just run the program and the image file will be placed wherever you have set it.
+If you run the program and the image file will be placed wherever you have set it.
 See the `main.cpp` file for reference.

 ## :gear: Using: